szveikko/project-descriptions/tribes-react.md

 ## Technologies

 In this project we are using React for the frontend, and Node.JS for the backend.
-First the apprentices learn the basics of React-Redux, Saga Middleware for the frontend part, and Mongoose at the backend, to easily handeling MongoDB data.
-Later they start testing everything both for the backend and the frontend.
+First the apprentices learn the basics of React-Redux, and Saga middleware on the frontend.
+On the backend they use MongoDB which is accessed through the Mongoose library.
+Later they will write both unit and integration tests on the frontend and backend as well.

 - Node.JS backend
   - Express